Navigating Sex After Menopause: What You Need to Know

 As estrogen levels decrease, many women may experience vaginal dryness, which can cause discomfort during intercourse.

 Another hormone affected by menopause is testosterone.
 While testosterone is typically associated with male sexuality, it also plays a role in a woman’s desire and arousal.
-During menopause, testosterone levels can decline and lead to a decrease in libido or sexual interest.
+During menopause, testosterone levels can decline and contribute to a decrease in libido or sexual interest.
 This can result in a reduced interest in sexual activities.

 Some women may experience decreased desire or find that it takes them longer than normal to become aroused.
 They may also notice changes in orgasm intensity and frequency.